RainCat1998/obsidian-custom-attachment-location/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Bug report
 title: "[BUG]"
-labels: ''
+labels: bug
 assignees: mnaoumov
+body:
+- type: checkboxes
+  id: id1
+  attributes:
+    options:
+      - label: **I attached the video showing the issue.**
+        required: true
+      - label: **I attached a sample vault where the issue can be reproduced.**
+        required: true
 ---

 A clear and concise description of the bug.

-- Please attach a video of the issue.
-- Please attach a sample vault where the issue can be reproduced.

-BUGS WITHOUT PROVIDED INFORMATION WILL BE CLOSED WITHOUT INVESTIGATION